ravinduu/secret-message/README.md

-# secret-message
+# Secret Message
-secret message is a simple tool that Encrypt and Decrypt messages using Caesar cipher.
+Secret Message is a simple tool that Encrypt and Decrypt messages using Caesar cipher.

 # Caesar cipher